adamallaf/m_tools/README.md

 # m_tools
-more or less useful utilities.
+more or less useful utilities to use in termux app on mobile phone.